- 1 The Top Kayaks for Kids 2019

 The Lifetime Youth Wave is designed specifically for kids.
 From a reverse chine for more stability to a lightweight design, this boat makes for a great addition to the paddling family.

 Even though the Lifetime Youth Wave doesn’t include a seat back, your kids of any size will still find it comfortable to sit in while they paddle.
 The vessel features a lightweight design that makes it easy to carry and store.
 Weighing in at only 18 pounds and featuring molded finger handles, your kids can even carry it themselves, saving you the hassle.
+The Wave Kayak is 6 feet long and can support up to 130 lbs.
+All these features make it one of the best children’s kayaks on the market today.

 The reverse chine gives the kayak more stability, but your kids may find it difficult to control in anything other than the calmest waters because of it.
 Overall, this kayak for kids is a great introduction into the world of paddling for all children.
+If it’s a weekend kayaking trip, check out the best sleeping bags.

 #2 Old Town Heron Junior – Best Sit-In Kayak for Kids